- 76% of employees experience burnout at least sometimes

 - Learn the real causes of burnout and what your company can do

-Do you know what really causes burnout?
+Do you know what really causes job burnout?
 It's not just overtime.

 According to Gallup's recent report, Employee Burnout: Causes and Cures, 76% of employees experience burnout on the job at least sometimes, and 28% say they are burned out "very often" or "always" at work.

-It is often assumed that employee burnout is caused solely by over-work.
-The common wisdom is to fix burnout by working fewer hours.
+It is often assumed that occupational burnout is caused solely by over-work.
+The common wisdom is to recover from burnout by working fewer hours.
 Take a vacation, take a day off, or even burn a sick day, just to survive.

-Here's the reality: Gallup's analysis shows that the number of hours people work each week does matter, with burnout risk increasing significantly when employees exceed 50 hours and climbing even higher after 60 hours.
+Here's the reality: Gallup's employee burnout statistics show that the number of hours people work each week does matter, with burnout risk increasing significantly when employees exceed 50 hours and climbing even higher after 60 hours.
 But how people experience their workload has a stronger influence on burnout than hours worked.

 In fact, engaged employees who have job flexibility tend to work more hours per week than the average employee, while reporting higher wellbeing.
 When people feel inspired, motivated and supported in their work, they do more work -- and that work is significantly less stressful on their overall health and wellbeing.